St Albans City F.C.: 21st century

 In the 2003–04 Isthmian League, St Albans finished 19th in the Isthmian League, but due to a restructuring, they participated in a play-off for a position in the newly formed Conference South.
 They won the play-off, beating Heybridge Swifts 4–3 and Bedford Town 5–4.
 In the 2005–06 season, St Albans City beat Histon 2–0, in the Conference South play-off final at Broadhall Way to earn their first promotion to the Conference National.
 The club was unable to consolidate their position in the fifth tier and were relegated in bottom position.
 After relegation to the Conference South, St Albans struggled but would ultimately survive from another relegation.
 In Summer 2009, it was announced that Gibson's building firm, William Verry, were to go into administration.
 Gibson himself released a statement in regards to the club's future, stating that it was safe.

 On 4 February 2011, the F.A. fined St Albans £7,500 and deducted 10 league points.
 The punishment was handed down to City chairman John Gibson and then vice-chairman Alasdair McMillin during a hotly disputed Regulatory Hearing at the Association's offices at Wembley, and was in relation to alleged illegal payments to contracted players who were not allowed petrol expenses for travelling from afar and consequently described by the FA as financial irregularities by the club during the 2008–09 season.
 St Albans were relegated to the Southern League Premier Division at the end of the 2010–11 season.
 On 12 May 2011, it was announced that local businessmen Lawrence Levy and John Mcgowan had bought the club from previous chairman John Gibson for an undisclosed fee.
-Now playing in the Southern League Premier Division for the first time in their history and at their lowest level for over 20 years, the saints finished 8th.
-The 2013–14 season saw an indifferent start to the season, nevertheless, St Albans reached the first round of the FA Cup for the first time since 2002, eventually losing 8–1 at home to League Two Mansfield Town in front of an excess of 3,000 supporters.
-After setting a record of away wins in a season of 16, they finished the season in 4th place.
+Now playing in the Southern League Premier Division for the first time in their history and at their lowest level for over 20 years, the club finished 8th.
+In the 2013–14 season, St Albans reached the first round of the FA Cup for the first time since 2002, losing 8–1 at home to League Two Mansfield Town in front of more than 3,000 supporters.
+St Albans finished the season in 4th place.
 In the play-offs, they defeated Chesham United 3–1 in the final to earn promotion to the Conference South.
 In their first season back in the division, they finished 13th.